QUALIFICATIONS FOR OFFICE

 Information for Candidates

-Candidates for the position of Mayor or Councillor must complete a nomination package.
-All nomination packages must be filed in-person with the Chief Election Officer or designate during the nomination period which begins at 9:00 am on Tuesday, August 30, 2022 and ends at 4:00 pm on Friday, September 9, 2022.
+Candidates for the position of Councillor must complete a nomination package.
+All nomination packages must be filed in-person with the Chief Election Officer or Deputy Chief Election Officer during the nomination period.

 The minimum number of qualified nominators is two (2).
 All nomination papers will be available for public inspection.